Quick Stats

 Key Alignment Factors

-Program-Specific Considerations
+Programme-Specific Considerations

-ALICE Fund Applications: Focus on programs that advance financial stability, affordable housing, and access to educational and workforce opportunities.
+ALICE Fund Applications: Focus on programmes that advance financial stability, affordable housing, and access to educational and workforce opportunities.
 Strong applications address housing rehabilitation, pathways to homeownership for households at or below the ALICE Threshold, financial literacy, and debt reduction.

 Partnership Benefits to Highlight